tamunoWoks/python_notebook/exception_handling.md

 - Use `finally` for closing resources (files, DBs)
 - Avoid using `try` for control flow — use only when needed.

 > Most of the time, exceptions indicate a bug in your code that you need to fix.
 But sometimes exceptions can be expected and recovered from.
-For example, while reading text from files, if you specify a filename for a file that doesn’t exist, Python raises a `FileNotFoundError` exception.
+&nbsp;&nbsp;&nbsp;&nbsp;For example, while reading text from files, if you specify a filename for a file that doesn’t exist, Python raises a `FileNotFoundError` exception.
 You might want to handle this exception by asking the user to enter the filename again rather than having this unhandled exception immediately crash your program.